 PVAnalytics is a python library that supports analytics for PV systems.
 It provides functions for quality control, filtering, and feature labeling and other tools supporting the analysis of PV system-level data.
+It can be used as a standalone analysis package and as a data cleaning "front end" for other PV analysis packages.

+PVAnalytics is free and open source under a permissive license.
 The source code for PVAnalytics is hosted on github.